War of the Buttons (2011 Christophe Barratier film): Cast

+Production

+Principal photography began on 23 May 2011 and took place in the villages of Blesle, Lavaudieu and Lavoûte-Chilhac in the Haute-Loire department in south-central France.
+A few scenes were shot in the Cantal department.
+Filming continued until 8 August.

 Discography

 The CD soundtrack composed by Philippe Rombi was released on Music Box Records label.

 Reception

 As of June 2020, the film holds a 25% approval rating on review aggregation website Rotten Tomatoes, based on 24 reviews, with an average rating of 4.82 out of 10.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film received an average score of 41 out of 100, based on 14 reviews, indicating "mixed or average reviews".